onsi/ginkgo/docs/index.md

 This will compile the suite once and then run it repeatedly, forever, until a failure is detected.
 This flag pairs well with `--randomize-all` and `-p` to try and suss out failures due to accidental spec dependencies.

-Since `--until-it-fails` runs indefinitely, until a failure is detected, it is not appropriate for CI environments.
+Since `--until-it-fails` runs indefinitely until a failure is detected, it is not appropriate for CI environments.
 If you'd like to help ensure that flaky specs don't creep into your codebase you can use:

 ```bash
 ginkgo --repeat=N